 By her own words and example, Mary McLeod Bethune demonstrated the value of education, a philosophy of universal love, and the wise and constituent use of political power in striving for racial and gender equality.
-The 15th of 17 children of former slaves, Mary was born July 10, 1875 in Maysville, South Carolina.
+Mary was born July 10, 1875 in Maysville, South Carolina.
 She grew up amidst the poverty and oppression of the Reconstruction South, yet she rose to prominence as an educator, humanitarian, advisor to four presidents, and founder and first president of the Bethun-Cookman College, now Bethune-Cookman University in Daytona Beach, Florida.

 In 1935, the same year President Franklin D. Roosevelt brought her to Washington, DC as a special advisor on minority affairs; Mrs. Bethune founded and became the president of the National Council of Negro Women, Inc. (NCNW).
 Mrs. Bethune possessed skills well-suited for a liaison including superb oratory skills and a humanitarian soul for which ‘she gave out faith and hope as if they were pills and she some sort of doctor.’